mjwgeek/Services-Monitor-Dashboard/README.md

 ## License
-Source-available license © 2025 Michael Webb
-Use is permitted, but modification, redistribution, or re-release is forbidden.
+This project is licensed under a custom **No Modification / No Redistribution** license.
+You may use the software for personal or internal purposes only.
+Modification, republishing, or commercial use is strictly prohibited.
-See [LICENSE](LICENSE) for full terms.
+See [LICENSE](LICENSE) for full details.